coolestxuxu/Ich-bin-xuxu/readme.md

 My friends is my family ❤️❤️❤️ I love my friends

-Lorenzo is my amaboy(アマボエ), he has a warm, gentle and beautiful heart.
+Lorenzo is my あまboy, he has a warm, gentle and beautiful heart.

 He cooks nice, healthy food for me.